ashlirankin/VisualLinkListRepresentation/README.md

   }
 ```
 ## The removeLast Implementation

+This method removes the node from the tail of the linked List

 ```swift
  public func removeLast() -> Node<T>?  {
     guard !isEmpty else { return nil }